The perfect place to relax during your

 WHITE SHARK DIVING

 Dive within the safety of a cage and visit the ultimate

-touch them !!
-The rows of awesome razor edged teeth are but
+them !!
+The rows of awesome razor edged teeth are but centimetres

-the city of Cape Town.
+of Cape Town.
 1051meters above sea level.
-Famous
+Famous for the Cableway.

-you.
+behind you.
 This range of mountains overlooks the famous beaches of

-Clifton and Camps Bay, with a view extending down to Cape
+Clifton and Camps Bay, with a view extending down to Cape Point.
+At

 TABLE MOUNTAIN CABLEWAY